AppleJuiceSnake/DollopOS/README.md

 # dollop-os
 Apple Juice Snake's Operating System

-Make sure You run "main.py" to start DollopOS
+Make sure you run "main.py" to start DollopOS

 The first letters of Apple Juice are the first letters of the team's first names, and the snake stands for Python.

-For more info, please visit Dollop-OS's website at http://ajs.texttale.ga/dollop-os Python and PyGame are required for this project.
+For more info, please visit Dollop-OS's website at http://ajs.texttale.ga/

+Python and PyGame are required for this project.